robertavaltorta/robertavaltorta.github.io/_publications/Anthropomorphism and health behavior.md

 ---
-title: "Measuring subjective inequality: Development and validation of the Perceived Economic Inequality Scale (PEIS)"
+title: "On the indirect link between virus anthropomorphism and health behavior: Evidence from the pandemic"
 collection: publications
 category: manuscripts
 permalink: /publication/Perceived Economic Inequality Scale